Hundemeier/sacn/README.md

 receiver.stop()
 ```

-The usage of the receiver is way more simple than the sender.
+The usage of the receiver is simpler than the sender.
 The `sACNreceiver` can be initialized with the following parameters:
  * `bind_address: str`: Provide an IP-Address to bind to if you want to receive multicast packets from a specific interface.
  * `bind_port: int`: Default: 5568.
 It is not recommended to change this value!